-The Gripper can be controlled by Modbus RTU directly with RS485-RS232 using the ACC-ADT-RS232-RS485, or over USB using the ACC-ADT-USB-RS485.
-This section is intended to provide guidelines for setting up a Modbus scanner that will adequately communicate with the Gripper.
+The gripper can be controlled by Modbus RTU directly with RS485-RS232 using the ACC-ADT-RS232-RS485, or over USB using the ACC-ADT-USB-RS485.
+This section is intended to provide guidelines for setting up a Modbus master that will adequately communicate with the gripper.